IntersectMBO/cardano-haskell-packages/README.md

 When using this later, remember to pull before creating a revision.

+There is also an `index-only` branch which mirrors `repo` but omits the `package/` subdirectory (all source tarballs) and `01-index.tar` (the uncompressed mirror of `01-index.tar.gz`, which cabal regenerates locally when it does its `v2-update`).
+Together those account for almost all of the branch size, and are not needed for plan resolution.
+The branch is updated automatically each time `repo` is updated.
+Consumers that only need the index — for example a Nix flake input used to compute a cabal install plan — can point at `index-only` to avoid the large download, and rely on `pkgs.fetchurl` (keyed by URL + sha256) to retrieve individual package sources at build time.

 #### ... by building it locally

 `foliage` is available in the Nix dev shell, which you can get into using `nix develop`.